gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 Open your web browser and go to http://localhost:3000 to see the app running.
 If that's working, then you can stop it by pressing Ctrl+C.

 ### Part 2.
-Organising the folder structure
+Organizing the folder structure

 Meteor is a client and server framework, which means we have code for the front-end and code for the back-end.
 Both use Javascript.
 The back-end code console logs are rendered in the operating system terminal/console and the front-end console logs are rendered in the browser's console.

-One way of deciding which code is going to run in the front-end or the back-end is to use the following conditional statements:
+One way of deciding which code is going to run on the front-end or the back-end is to use the following conditional statements:

 ```javascript
 if (Meteor.isClient) {